 Comcast is America's leading cable television operator, now under the Xfinity brand, and also one of the world's biggest media owners following the acquisition of NBC Universal.
 That deal followed several earlier attempts to build a content offering, initially through the bolt-on of its own portfolio of cable channels.
-An ambitious bid to acquire Walt Disney came to nothing in 2004, but five years later the group entered talks with General Electric to acquire majority control of the latter's NBC Universal subsidiary.
+An ambitious bid to acquire Walt Disney in 2004 failed, but five years later the group entered talks with General Electric to acquire majority control of the latter's NBC Universal subsidiary.
 A deal was agreed at the end of 2009, and was finally cleared by regulators at the beginning of 2011, giving Comcast management control of one of America's most famous TV networks as well as a major movie studio and several entertainment parks.
 Despite NBC Universal's continuing challenges, the group bought out GE's remaining stake in NBCU in 2013, more than a year earlier than expected, and it wasn't long before Comcast was back on the acquisition trail.
 In 2014, it attempted to buy smaller rival Time Warner Cable for $45bn in a deal that would have merged the #1 and #2 cable networks in the US.
 Despite more than a year of negotiations with regulators, the deal was eventually abandoned after it was referred by the FCC to an administrative hearing.
 In 2018, Comcast intervened in a plan by 21st Century Fox to sell the bulk of its entainment assets to Walt Disney.
 After several months of wrangling, Comcast withdrew from the main contest to focus its efforts on acquiring Fox-controlled satellite broadcaster Sky.
-It was finally victorious in September 2018, with a bid of around $39bn, giving it a major presence in pay TV across Europe.
-With US cable subscriber numbers now in steady decline, the group will launch its first fully OTT streaming service, Peacock (after the iconic NBC logo mascot), in 2020.
-It also markets a mobile service in the US under the Xfinity banner.
-At the end of 2018, Xfinity served around 22m residential and business US cable TV customers, mostly in the Northeast and Southeast, with additional coverage in the Pacific Northwest, parts of California and selected other cities.
-It had 27.2m highspeed internet customers.
-Group revenues hit a new high of $94.5bn in 2018, with net income of $11.9bn.
-Cable communications in the US remains its biggest revenue stream overall at $55.1bn.
+It was finally victorious with a bid of around $39bn, giving it a major presence in pay TV across Europe.
+With US cable subscriber numbers in steady decline, the group launched its first fully OTT streaming service, Peacock (after the iconic NBC logo mascot), in 2020.
+It also markets a mobile service in the US under the Xfinity banner, but subscriber numbers are still small, just 2.8m.
+At the end of 2021, Xfinity served 18.2m residential and business US cable TV customers, mostly in the Northeast and Southeast, with additional coverage in the Pacific Northwest, parts of California and selected other cities.
+It had 31.9m highspeed internet customers.
+Group revenues topped $100bn for the first time in 2019, reaching $116.4bn in 2021.
+Net income was $13.8bn.
+Cable communications in the US remains its biggest revenue stream overall at $64.3bn.
 The business was originally founded in 1963 as American Cable Systems.
 It adopted the Comcast name in 1969.
 Brian Roberts, son of one of the original group's three founder investors, is chairman & CEO.

 Which agencies handle advertising for Comcast?
 Find out more from the Account Assignments database